rism-digital/verovio/README.md

 The main project page is http://www.verovio.org

-Verovio is available under the GPL licensed, see LICENSE.txt.
+Verovio is available under the GPL license, see LICENSE.txt.